ncsa/MayomicsVC/README.md

 <details>
  <summary>
- Portability
+  <b> Portability </b> : Write the workflow once, deploy it in many environments.
  </summary>

-The aim of this design principle is that a developer should be able to write a workflow once and then deploy it in many environments.
 For a workflow as complex as genomic variant calling, having to change and adapt for each different cluster is extremely counterproductive.
 Hence, the workflow should be able to port smoothly among the following three kinds of systems:

 * grid clusters with PBS Torque